Google Nest Learning Thermostat 4th Gen Review

 Do I need a C wire (common wire) for installation?

 A C wire is strongly recommended for reliable, stable operation.
-If your existing system doesn't have one, Google includes a Nest Power Connector accessory in some bundles that draws power from existing wiring without needing a dedicated C wire.
-Without it, the thermostat can power-steal from other wires, but this can occasionally cause connectivity or compatibility issues depending on your HVAC system.
+If your existing system doesn't have one, Google offers a Nest Power Connector accessory — included in some bundles or available separately — that draws power from existing wiring without needing a dedicated C wire.
+Without it, the thermostat draws power from other wires using a technique that can occasionally cause connectivity or compatibility issues depending on your HVAC system.

 Is the 4th Gen worth upgrading from the 3rd Gen?